nelioyann/grithub-page/src/privacy.md

 ---
 layout: /layouts/base.pug
 title: Privacy Policy
-description: "TL.DR: Your data is not sold to any company or used in any way except for providing you with a good user experience.
-Be aware that you may loose your progression as the app is currently in beta"
+description: "TL.DR: Grithub is free and always will be.
+It has no ads or trackers.
+Be aware that you may loose your progression, without notice as the app is currently in beta."
 tags: home

 ---